Recent in Baby

 Pronounced KAR-lohs /ˈkɑːr.loʊs/High

 In 30 seconds: The stately Spanish form of Charles, rooted in the Old High German for 'free man.'
-Borne by Holy Roman Emperors, Spanish kings, and beloved across Latin America, Carlos has long been a top-100 staple in the U.S.
+Borne by Holy Roman Emperors, Spanish kings, and beloved across Latin America, Carlos has long been a fixture of the charts in the U.S.

 💕 Browse more names